Operationbackfire/100-days-of-code/log.md

 **Thoughts:** I used an answer from Stackoverflow to get heroku to work, but en the end the answer failed me.
 I coudn't be repeated.

 **Link to work:** Nothing.

+### Day 3: February 22, 2018
+**Today's Progress:** Referencing data in Jade templates: interpolation and buffered code.
+Mixin in Jade.
+Trying out MongoDB.
+Installed with brew.
+Don't know if it is alive yet.
+Intalled Mongoose package for NodeJS.
+Added some lines of code to models/db.js, and referenced it from app.js.

+**Thoughts:** Will get MongoDB to work tomorrow.

+**Link to work:** Not much.
+Heroku is still failing me.
+Something wrong the the Dezalgo package.